jhonadc/family-tree-project/README.md

       add family member
       insert memory
       delete memory
+- WHATS NEXT?
- - FLASK MVC PATTERN
+- CONTACT

+----- PART 0 -----

 ---YOU CAN ACCESS THE WEBSITE WITH THE URL https://morning-forest-34963.herokuapp.com/ ---

-PART I
+----- PART I -----

---- Installation Instructions ---
+INSTALLATION INSTRUCTIONS

 Before you start, you should have Python 3.8.x installed on your computer.

-Cloning this Repo
+- Cloning this Repo
-Clone this repository to your computer

-Choose (or create) a working directory on your own computer and change directory into it
+Choose (or create) a working directory on your own computer and change directory into it.

 Clone this repository running git clone https://github.com/jhonadc/family-tree-project.git in that working directory.

 Get Set Up for Local Development:

 Change directory to the recently cloned folder.

 Open tbe terminal and create a new virtual environment (e.g. 'venv') for this project: